College and Career Preparation

 Course ID: 2215141

 Career related, unpaid, student developed project-oriented experience.
 Application and eligibility requirements required.
 Minimum 65 on site hours with completed supporting documentation.
 Final project and presentation with host required.
 Graded class (A-F).
-See success Center for more information.
+See Success Center for more information.
 May take more than once for credit.

 Grades: 12